 Cullen and Carver C. Brown, Alexandria, La.
-This invention provides a ladder attachment for such berths, by means of which a person can readily get into and out of a berth, while it can be used as a guard to keep one from failing out of a berth, and folded up out of the way when not in use.
+This invention provides a ladder attachment for such berths, by means of which a person can readily get into and out of a berth, while it can be used as a guard to keep one from falling out of a berth, and folded up out of the way when not in use.

 ELECTRIC TRACK ALARM. - Theodore Taylor, Cedarville, Cal.
-Combined with the railway mixed before delivery. rails are conductors connected therewith by suitable fastenings, insulated and arranged to form a complete electric circuit, including a battery and an alarm device, for indicating when the track is broken or displaced.
+Combined with the railway mixed before delivery. rails are conductors connected; therewith by suitable fastenings, insulated and arranged to form a complete electric circuit, including a battery and an alarm device, for indicating when the track is broken or displaced.

-PNEUMATIC TRACK ALARM.-This is a further invention of the same inventor, with a similar to impart a rotary motion, whereby the body can be object, to give an alarm when any of the track rails are broken or displaced, the invention consisting of pipes extending along the flanges of the rails and connected with an air pump and a signal for denoting when a rail and pipe break.
+PNEUMATIC TRACK ALARM.-This is a object, to give an alarm when any of the track rails are broken or displaced, the invention consisting of pipes extending along the flanges of the rails and connected with an air pump and a signal for denoting when a rail and pipe break.